Coolers like Yeti, but Cheaper (and Better)

 Final Thoughts & FAQ

-When it comes to coolers Yeti is not the only option you have.
+When it comes to coolers, the Yeti cooler is not the only option you have.
 In fact, the Pelican tops it, while the rest of the brands walk side by side, edging in minor but important details.
 If again you are a die-hard fan of the Yeti brand there’s nothing we can say to convince you.
 We can, though, leave you with a few final considerations:

 - The size of the icebox will inform its price.
 Knowing for what reason for its use will, in turn, calculate the size.
-Ask yourselves, “where will i take it?”, “with how many things do I plan to stuff it?” “how long will i need it on ice?”.
-When you will be able to answer these questions you will be a step closer to finding an ice cooler that matches your needs.
+Ask yourselves, “where will I take it?”, “With how many things do I plan to stuff it?”
+“How long will I need it on ice?”
+Once you are able to answer these questions, you will be a step closer to finding an ice cooler that matches your needs.

 What is the best alternative?

-With hand too cooler, the best Yeti alternative is the Pelican.
+With hand too cooler, the best Yeti cooler alternative is the Pelican.
 Its additional features, from the interlocking latches to the ergonomic handles, separatse it from the herd.
-And, In monetary terms, you will buy a cheaper rotomolded icebox with better quality.
+And, In monetary terms, you will buy a cheaper alternative to the Yeti cooler with better quality.

 Do they all come with a lid / hood?

 Rotomolded coolers always come with a lid.
 It is an imperative part of the process that enables the time of ice retention to stretch.
 In fact, most iceboxes in this category reinforce their lids with silicon at the periphery to minimize exposure to the elements.

 Soft coolers are predominately dressed with nylon.
 The durable synthetic shell commits against tough weather conditions and protects your portable ice chest from acquiring a few strategic holes.
 As we said above, if your idea of a cooler includes a few hours of personal use then the softer version would be a better fit to your needs.
 The marine cooler is fit for heavy use and tough external conditions, and it comes with a heftier price tag as a result.